 Attachment Issues with Adoption

-Creating a Family has extensive resources on attachment in adoption both to help the child attach to the parents and help parents attach to their children.
+Creating a Family has extensive resources on Attachment Issues in Adoption, both to help the child attach to the parents and to help parents attach to their children.
 A few we think you will find particularly helpful are:

 - The Connected Child: Creating Attachment in Adopted Children (1 hr. radio interview with Dr. Karyn Purvis)

 - When Parents Struggle to Attach To Their Adopted Child (1 hr. radio interview)

 - When Parents Fail to Attach to Their Adopted Child (blog post)

 - Lessons from the Ocean on Attachment (blog post)

 - Suggested Books on Attachment and Attachment Issues for Adoptive Parents

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on attachment can be found at the icons below.